The ultimate guide to shipping container condensation treatment options.

-These insulation kits take 2 people approx 30 minutes to fit and require no special tools or equipment.
-A broom can make life easier when sticking the fixing tape to the walls and roof of the shipping container.
+These insulation kits take 2 people approx 60 minutes to fit first time around.
+They require no special tools or equipment.
+A broom can make life easier when sticking the fixing tape to the walls and roof of the shipping container, and you may want a good set of domestic scissors to trim a couple of sections around the door if you want this to look super neat inside.
 The internal container walls will need to be clear and free of any moisture or dirt when fixing the insulation kit.

 We have our 20ft insulation kits and 40ft insulation kits on the website (including high cube options). we do also have 10ft and 30ft options and we can look to make a custom sized kit if needed (but this may well cost a little more).